minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ## Distributing a test token

-Somewhere in the test process, the party should supply the user with a token.
+After a user has taken a test, and the result is negative, the party should supply the user with a token.
 This can either be during registration, while taking the test, or when delivering the results.

 For security reasons the token must be at least 10 characters long.